-Land and buildings (operational and restricted); parks and reserves and infrastructural assets (except land under roads) are revalued on a regular basis (at least every three years) to ensure that their carrying amounts do not differ materially from fair value.
-Infrastructure assets are valued annually.
+Land and buildings (operational and restricted) and parks and reserves (except land under roads and infrastructural assets) are revalued on a regular basis (at least every three years) to ensure that their carrying amounts do not differ materially from fair value.
+Infrastructural assets are valued annually.